bernardtse/python-api-challenge/README.md

-# python-api-challenge - WeatherPy and VacationPy
+# python-api-challenge
+WeatherPy and VacationPy: API Data Retrieval and Visualisation

 ## Contents